sauvc/rulebook/rulebook.md

   - The AUV must start its maneuver only after it has **completely submerged** in the water.

 ### Retries
-- A retry attempt can be made only after the judges' permission.
+- A retry attempt can be made only after the <span class="role">Judges'</span> permission.
 - The AUV will be passed to the two designated team members standing beside the pool by the divers.
 - A retry would mean that the AUV starts from the start zone with 0 points.
 - A maximum of 15 minutes is allowed including all the retries.